 Turn the saw’s engine off.
 With the stock away from the sharp edge, move the fence 3/8 inches away from the edge.

 Next, make another cut parallel to the first and again up to the stop line.
 However, note that the saw must be consistently removed while changing the fence to prevent accidents.

 Section 5: How to use a feather board?

-Utilizing a feather board is a lot more secure than attempting to hold a workpiece against the fence by hand.
+Utilizing a feather board is much more secure than holding a workpiece against the fence by hand.
 This accessory helps to prevent kickbacks due to its design.

 Off-the-shelf models typically integrate with milter slots on the table.
-However, it should position in the feed direction and front of the blade.
-This configuration is essential because it helps to prevent wastes from interfering with the cuts.
+However, it should position in the feed direction and in front of the blade.
+This configuration is essential because it helps to prevent waste from interfering with the cuts.

 Figure: Featherboard as a guide

 1. Milescraft Featherboard